 Naan should be hot to the touch but easily pliable and flexible.
 You don’t want to overheat it as it will dry out and harden.

-On the stove, you will be able to heat the naan that is not frozen.
+On the stove, you will be able to reheat naan bread that is not frozen.
 Either you left it in the fridge from yesterday or thawed it well first and let it cool at room temperature.

 Do not place frozen naan directly in the skillet as it will not end well.